Skip to main content

 Oklahoma Christian University has proudly hosted History Speaks since 2014.
 During that time such civil rights legends as Fred Grey, Ambassador Andrew Young, and Diane Nash have shared their experience and wisdom with the OC Community.

-History Speaks 2022 Cheryl Brown Henderson
+Cheryl Brown Henderson History Speaks

 The First History Speaks